sverrirs/jekyll-paginate-v2/README.md

   category: software, ruby
 ```

 > To define categories you can either specify them in the front-matter or through the [directory structure](http://jekyllrb.com/docs/variables/#page-variables) of your jekyll site (Categories are derived from the directory structure above the \_posts directory).
-And why choose, when you can simply use both.
+You can actually use both approaches to assign your pages to multiple categories.

 ### Filtering tags